awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 The following are some limitations to using native backup and restore:
 + You can't back up to, or restore from, an Amazon S3 bucket in a different AWS Region from your Amazon RDS DB instance\.
 + We strongly recommend that you don't restore backups from one time zone to a different time zone\.
 If you restore backups from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
-+ Native backups of databases larger than 1 TB aren't supported\.
++ Native backups of RDS databases larger than 1 TB aren't supported\.
 + You can't restore from more than 10 backup files at the same time\.
 + Differential and log restores aren't supported for databases with files that have their file\_guid \(unique identifier\) set to `NULL`\.
 + You can run up to two backup or restore tasks at the same time\.
 + You can't perform native log backups from SQL Server on Amazon RDS\.
 + RDS supports native restores of databases up to 16 TB\.
-Native restores of databases on SQL Server Express are limited by the MSSQL edition to 10 GB or less\.
+Native restores of databases on SQL Server Express Edition are limited to 10 GB\.
 + You can't do a native backup during the maintenance window, or any time Amazon RDS is in the process of taking a snapshot of the database\.
 + On Multi\-AZ DB instances, you can only natively restore databases that are backed up in the full recovery model\.
 + Restoring from differential backups on Multi\-AZ instances isn't supported\.